Sharp Brains: Brain Fitness and Cognitive Health News

 - The Schwab Foundation for Social Entrepreneurs, that supports amazing and inspiring agents of change worldwide.

-How can one train this muscle of Appreciation? well, no clinical studies here, but my wife and I like to do, less often that we should, an exercise proposed by Jeffrey Brantley in Five Good Minutes: 100 Morning Practices To Help You Stay Calm & Focused All Day Long:
+How can one train this muscle of Appreciation?
+Well, no clinical studies here, but my wife and I like to regularly do an exercise proposed by Jeffrey Brantley in Five Good Minutes: 100 Morning Practices To Help You Stay Calm & Focused All Day Long:

 First, travel back, in your mind’s eye, to a time when you felt a healthy exhaustion, and let you relive that moment as vividly as you can.